afollestad/material-dialogs/README.md

 Like action buttons and many other elements of the Material dialog, you can customize the color of a dialog's radio buttons.
 The `Builder` class contains a `widgetColor()`, `widgetColorRes()`, and `widgetColorAttr()` method.
 Their names and parameter annotations make them self explanatory.
- Note that by default, check boxes will be colored with the color held in `colorAccent` (for AppCompat) or `android:colorAccent` (for the Material theme) in your Activity's theme.
+ Note that by default, radio buttons will be colored with the color held in `colorAccent` (for AppCompat) or `android:colorAccent` (for the Material theme) in your Activity's theme.

 There's also a global theming attribute as shown in the Global Theming section of this README: `md_widget_color`.